Large-scale cortex-core structure formation in brain organoids: Introduction

-Since there remain experimental challenges with {\it in vivo} brain systems more generally, a new {\it in vitro} brain system, namely brain organoids~\cite{Lancaster2013}, provide a great testing ground for understanding brain development and brain diseases.
-Brain organoids recapitulate such phenomena as neuronal diversity~\cite{Velasco2019} and neuronal firing patterns~\cite{Trujillo2019}.
-However, there are fewer studies focusing on the shape of brain organoids.
-One such study focuses on quasi-2d brain organoids that start out as a small, relatively isotropic clump of cells, which is then inserted between two ``plates'' separated by approximately 150 $\mu$m~\cite{Karzbrun2018}.
-Within several days, the clump morphs into several sub-structures each with a core with globular, polyhedral-shaped cells and radially-stretched cells surrounding each core to form a cortex.
-In some instances, there is only one cortex-core structure.
+While many biophysical studies of brain structure focus on the folds of the cerebrum or the cerebellum, the emergence of the base structure of a cortex-core at earlier stages of development is also very important.
+It is this emergence that we will focus on for the first part of the manuscript using a minimal model.
+Interestingly, a new {\it in vitro} brain system, namely brain organoids~\cite{Lancaster2013}, provides a testing ground for understanding the emergence of brain structure~\cite{Lancaster2021,Karzbrun2018}, as well as recapitulate such phenomena as neuronal diversity~\cite{Velasco2019} and neuronal firing patterns~\cite{Trujillo2019}.
+One such study focuses on quasi-two-dimensional brain organoids that start as a relatively isotropic clump of cells, which is then inserted between two ``plates'' separated by approximately 150 $\mu$m~\cite{Karzbrun2018}.
+Within several days, the clump morphs into several sub-structures each with a core with globular, polyhedral-shaped cells and radially-stretched cells surrounding each core to form a cortex, or, there is only one cortex-core structure.
 See Fig. 1 in which latter result is labelled pathway ``2D A'' and the former, ``2D B''.
-After this initial shape change in the ``2D A'' pathway and the cortex-core structure continues to grow, a foliation amongst the radially-stretched cells takes place.
-The researchers argued that this foliation was due to a buckling mechanism rooted in elasticity theory~\cite{Karzbrun2018}.
-However, the researchers also commented that cells are moving as this foliation emerges such that it is not entirely clear that a purely elastic approach is justified~\cite{Karzbrun2018}.
-On the other hand, the ``buckling without bending'' morphogenesis model in which the material is not purely elastic, is able to qualitatively capture the foliation in blebbistatin-treated brain organoids~\cite{Engstrom2018}.
-One is naturally led to wonder whether or not such an approach is applicable in the untreated case.
+After this initial shape change in the ``2D A'' pathway and the cortex-core structure continues to grow, a foliation amongst the radially-stretched cells emerges.
+It is for this latter foliation stage that the researchers develop a theory, which is rooted in elasticity theory~\cite{Karzbrun2018}.

+Here, we will first take a step back from cortex foliation and address how is it that at times multiple cortex-core structures emerge, while in other cases, just one cortex-core structure emerges.
+Answering this question will give us insight into cortex-core formation.
+Then, we will characterize the foliation of the cortex with the ``buckling without bending'' morphogenesis (BWBM) model since it is already able to quantitatively capture cortical foliation in blebbistatin-treated brain organoids~\cite{Engstrom2018}.
+One, therefore, wonders whether or not such an approach is applicable in the untreated case.